Can a Child Decide Custody?

 As previously mentioned, a child’s preference (especially if over the age of 14) can play a significant role in child custody decisions, but it is not the only factor that a judge will consider in the process.

-How Stable The Environment is
+How Stable is the Child’s Environment?

 The Child's Overall Best Interest

-My Ex and I Mutually Agree on Child Custody, Do We Still Need to Go to Court?
+My Ex and I Mutually Agree on Child Custody; Do We Still Need to Go to Court?

 Do I Need to Hire a Child Custody Lawyer?

 You have the right to handle your child custody case on your own.
 However, it is not usually in your best interest.
-Child custody lawyers can help parents to negotiate, draft motions, investigate, present their arguments in court, and determine what’s best for their child.
+Child custody lawyers help parents to negotiate, draft motions, investigate, present their arguments in court, and determine what’s best for their child.

 Going into a child custody battle without legal representation can leave you vulnerable to unfair conditions, endanger your child’s future, and decrease your odds of a favorable ruling.